UMAprotocol/UMIPs/UMIPs/badgerdao-priceID.md

 - wBTC Ratio = Reserve0 / totalSupply
 - ETH Ratio = Reserve1 / totalSupply

-2. Multiply the wBTC ratio by the WBTC/USD price.
+2. Multiply the WBTC ratio by the WBTC/USD price.
 3. Obtain the ETH/USD price by following the directions in UMIP-6.
 Multiply the ETH ratio by the ETH/USD price.
 4. Add the results of steps 2 and 3 to get the [bwBTC/ETH SLP]/USD price.
 5. Take the inverse of step 4 (1/([bwBTC/ETH SLP]/USD)) to get the USD-[bwBTC/ETH SLP] price.